inductiva/inductiva/docs-sources/openfoam/run-occDrivAerStaticMesh/sections/section3.md

 # Preparation for MPI Cluster Execution
-In the previous section, we ran the simulation using the `Allrun` shell script — the standard approach for executing OpenFOAM simulations.
+In the previous section, we ran the simulation using the `Allrun` shell script, the standard approach for executing OpenFOAM simulations.
 This script wraps the entire simulation workflow into a single command.

-However, when scaling the simulation across **multiple machines using an MPI cluster**, we need to take a different approach.
+When scaling the simulation across **multiple machines in an MPI cluster**, we take a different approach.
+Instead of using `Allrun`, each simulation step is defined as a separate command.
+This allows us to configure them for parallel execution and fully utilize the cluster’s capabilities.

-Rather than relying on `Allrun`, we'll define each simulation step as a separate command.
-This enables configuring the command for parallel execution, fully leveraging the power of the MPI cluster.
-Don’t worry — this process is handled automatically behind the scenes, so there’s no need for manual intervention.
+The good news?
+This entire process is automated, no manual setup required.

 ## Setting Up an MPI Cluster
-The first step is to update the resource allocation from `MachineGroup` to `MPICluster`, as follows:
+The first step is to update the resource allocation from `MachineGroup` to an `MPICluster`, as follows:

 ```diff
 -cloud_machine = inductiva.resources.MachineGroup(